uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 You can even gain new qualifications once you start teaching.

-For more information, visit the <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>FE Advice website</a> or phone 0300 303 1877.
+Visit <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>Further Education Advice</a> or ring their support service on 0300 303 1877.

 To find out more, you can <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>get free support from the FE Advice team</a>.